 Warning: This article may contain spoilers for Gotham.

-Season 3 of Gotham returns on Monday, April 24, on Fox.
+The next episode of Gotham airs on Monday, October 24, on Fox.